 You can definitely swap the lemons for limes to make this into lime curd.
 No other changes are needed.

-it’s both sweet and tangy.
+It’s both sweet and tangy.

 Yes, you can make double batches of this egg-free lemon curd, and the cooking time should be about the same.